Vikramadithyan

 Vikramadithyan is a 2014 Indian Malayalam-language comedy-drama film co-produced and directed by Lal Jose.
-The film stars Dulquer Salman and Unni mukundan.
-Nivin Pauly did a cameo appearance in the film.
-The screenplay is by Iqbal Kuttippuram, while Jomon T. John handles the cinematography.
+The film stars Dulquer Salmaan, Unni Mukundan, Namitha Pramod, and Anoop Menon.
+Nivin Pauly featured in a cameo appearance.
+The screenplay was written by Iqbal Kuttippuram while Jomon T. John handled the cinematography.
 The music is composed by Bijibal.
-The film was released on 25 July 2014 on the occasion of Eid-ul Fitr.
+The film was released on 25 July 2014, on the occasion of Eid-ul Fitr.

 Plot

-Kunjunni Menon, a witty thief, loves Lakshmi, a police constable.
-While following her one-day, he finds out that she wishes to marry a policeman.
-Vasudeva Shenoy, Laksmi's colleague expresses his desire to marry her, despite his mother's objections.
+Kunjunni Menon, a witty thief, falls in love with Lakshmi, a police constable.
+While following her one day, he finds out that she wishes to marry a policeman.
+Vasudeva Shenoy, Laksmi's colleague expresses his desire to marry her despite his mother's objections.
 Kunjunni poses as a police constable and manages to marry Lakshmi before Shenoy can convince his mother.
-Shenoy then gets married, and both couples are blessed with baby boys on the same day.
-Lakshmi finds out that Kunjunni had cheated her, but they pretend to have an amicable marriage.
-A young Adithyan still believes his father to be a policeman, where he and Vikram become rivals in school and start competing with each other; wagering that the loser should salute the winner, a habit they then carry into adulthood.
+Shenoy gets married, and both couples are blessed with baby boys on the same day.
+Lakshmi finds out that Kunjunni cheated her, but they pretend to have an amicable marriage.
+A young Adithyan still believes his father to be a policeman, and he and Shenoy's son Vikram become rivals in school and start competing with each other, wagering that the loser should salute the winner, a habit they then carry into adulthood.
 Adithyan always ends up losing.

-One day, Kunjunni is caught red-handed by Shenoy and his team while attempting a theft and is paraded half-naked throughout the street.
+One day, Kunjunni is caught red-handed by Shenoy and his team while attempting a robbery and is paraded half-naked throughout the street.
 Unable to face a distraught Adithyan and berated by Lakshmi, Kunjunni reaches a bridge and commits suicide.
-Years later, Vikram grows up into a hard-working young man while Adithyan becomes quite lazy and does petty illegal activities to gain some pocket money.
-Adithyan falls in love with Deepika, who is Vikram close friend.
-Once the duo passes their degrees, both decide to apply for the SI selection test.
+Years later, Vikram grows to be a hard-working young man while Adithyan becomes lazy and does petty illegal activities to earn money.
+Adithyan falls in love with Deepika who is Vikram's close friend.
+Once the duo pass their degrees, they both decide to apply for the SI selection test.
 Though the two share a healthy rivalry, Shenoy is spiteful towards Adithyan, who outranks Vikram in the preliminary round.
-However, Vikram acknowledges Adithyan's superior intellect displaying his deep respect for his rival.
+However, Vikram acknowledges Adithyan's superior intellect, displaying his deep respect for his rival.